 A negative SEO extortion scheme

 To combat spam attacks, we partnered with Swedish digital forensics group, Qurium Media, who we had previously worked with when Rappler and other Filipino newsgroups faced an increase in denial of service attacks. distributed (DDoS) before the May 2022 elections.
-On the same subject : Black hat SEO operators are sabotaging PH news sites with toxic backlinks.
+On the same subject : SEOblog.com announces the best SEO companies in Boston in 2022.
 (Qurium’s survey can be found here)

 We analyzed data on backlinks to Rappler and other news sites, collected more information, and identified patterns that could lead us to potential culprits.
 Our in-depth analysis drew our attention to a Swedish SEO operator’s online extortion scheme.

 The black hat operator charges $3 (P171.55) per month or $36 (P2,057) per year for each link a user adds to their site.
 Dear, right?
 But not as expensive if you compare it to the price of removing unwanted backlinks: a whopping $36.